-There will be an evaluation fee established each year by the DYHA Board of Directors for each level for which a player is being evaluated (Squirt through Bantam).
-The fee must be paid prior to the first session of the evaluation or the player will not be allowed to take the ice.
+There will be an evaluation fee established each year by the DYHA Board of Directors for each level at which a player is being evaluated (Squirt through Bantam).
+The fee must be paid prior to the first evaluation or the player will not be allowed to take the ice.
 The evaluation fee is non-refundable.